 The Nolan principles

 You won’t find many people who disagree with the Nolan Principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-These are important elements of public services, delivering the first and fourth of King IV’s[1] meaningful outcomes of good governance – an ethical culture and legitimacy.
+These are important elements of public services, delivering the first and fourth of King IV’s[1] meaningful outcomes of good governance: an ethical culture and legitimacy.

-With the pandemic’s honeymoon period for trust in authority being over, delivering complex public health messages and maintaining confidence in significant decisions and requests becomes crucial.
+With the pandemic’s honeymoon period for trust in authority now over, delivering complex public health messages and maintaining confidence in significant decisions and requests becomes crucial.
 NHS boards must be vigilant in maintaining the asset that is public trust and confidence.
 The Nolan Principles offer one way of doing that.

 The principles are always worth repeating: